Siobhan de Maré

 and she is the fifth child of The Shadows drummer Tony Meehan.

 Albums

-Siobhan has fronted two bands so far in her career, the trip hop sounding "Mono" and guitar based "Violet Indiana".
-More recently De Mare has been writing and recording with Gary Bruce under the name Swoone.
+De Maré has fronted two bands so far in her career, the trip hop sounding "Mono" and guitar based "Violet Indiana".
+More recently she has been writing and recording with Gary Bruce under the name Swoone.
 The track This Bullet Never Kills was released in May 2015 with an album, Handcuffed Heart released in August 2018.